ihorizon2018/SAE-LSTM-ROM-for-Turbulence/README.md

 **Case 2: Turbulent river flow passing around multiple bridge pillars**
 Details can be seen in the 'Case2_SAE&LSTM.ipynb'

+## Methodology
+More details can be found in the 'Paper.pdf' [Nonlinear model order reduction of engineering turbulence using data-assisted neural networks]

 **Outputs
 Plot the result in figure and output the prediction value back to the snapshots.
 These functions are placed in the './dmd_machine' directory.
 ## License